asg247/java-snippets/README.txt

 binary tree
 Heap
 Graph

-You should know these data structures inside and out.
-What are the insertion/deletion/lookup characteristics?
-(O(log n) for a balanced binary tree, for example.)
-What are the common caveats?
-(Hashing is tricky, and usually takes O(k) time when k is the size of the object being hashed.)
-What algorithms tend to go along with each data structure?
-(Dijkstra’s for a graph.)
-But when you understand these data structures, sometimes the solution to a problem will pop into your mind as soon as you even think about using the right one.

-Analyst of scale
-Though process is important
-Think out loud
-Practice on paper
-Want actual code
-Heaps, list, queues, stacks, btree, db algorithms
+Heaps, list, queues, stacks, btree, db algorithms Algorithm complexity
-Read about google interviews online
-Start with example then do code

-Algorithm complexity
-Sorting - quicksort/mergesort
-Hashmap
 Tress - binary, n-ary, trie, balanced binary tree such as red/black tree, sply, AVL Tree traversal - BFS, DFS, inorder/postorder/preorder Graphs - objects, points, matrix, Djkstra, A*